What is the Marriage Allowance and who can get it?

 To get the full benefit one of you needs to pay tax and the other not.

-You can backdate your claim 4 years to include any tax year since 6 April 2016 that you were eligible for Marriage Allowance.
-Backdated claims are repaid as a cheque and current tax year claims adjusted in PAYE tax codes or if not employed when you file your tax return and prepare your tax calculation.
+You can backdate your claim 4 years to include any tax year since 6 April 2018 that you were eligible for Marriage Allowance.
+Backdated claims are repaid as a cheque and current tax year claims are adjusted in PAYE tax codes or if not employed when you file your tax return and prepare your tax calculation.

-- 2020/21 tax year: the personal allowance was £12,500, meaning £1,250 (rounded up) can be transferred (maximum £250 tax saving)
+- 2020/21 tax year: the personal allowance was £12,500, meaning £1,250 (rounded up) can be transferred (maximum £250 tax saving).

 - 2019/20 tax year: the personal allowance was £12,500, meaning £1,250 (rounded up) can be transferred (maximum £250 tax saving).